TAZICEF- ceftazidime injection, powder, for solution

 Local Effects, reported in fewer than 2% of patients, were phlebitis and inflammation at the site of injection (1 in 69 patients).

 Hypersensitivity Reactions, reported in 2% of patients, were pruritus, rash, and fever.
 Immediate reactions, generally manifested by rash and/or pruritus, occurred in 1 in 285 patients.
-Toxic epidermal necrolysis, Stevens-Johnson syndrome, and erythema multiforme have also been reported with cephalosporin antibiotics, including ceftazidime.
+Toxic epidermal necrolysis, Stevens-Johnson syndrome, and erythema multiforme have also been reported with cephalosporin antibacterial drugs, including ceftazidime.
 Angioedema and anaphylaxis (bronchospasm and/or hypotension) have been reported very rarely.

 Gastrointestinal Symptoms, reported in fewer than 2% of patients, were diarrhea (1 in 78), nausea (1 in 156), vomiting (1 in 500), and abdominal pain (1 in 416).
 The onset of pseudomembranous colitis symptoms may occur during or after treatment (see WARNINGS).